youssefKG/operating-system/readme.md

 its PCB and resources deallocated.

 ## Shedulers
-proce migrate among various scheduling queues throughout its lifetime.
+process migrate among various scheduling queues throughout its lifetime.
+### process types:
+- **I/Or-bound process**: is one the spend more of his time doing I/O than spends doing computations.
+- **CPU-bound process**: is contrast generates I/O requests infrequently, using more of its time doing computations.<br>

+### shedulers type:
+- **long-term-schedular**: his job is load a program from disk to ready queue main memory and responsable of multiprogramming degree(balance between I/O-bound process and CPU-process)
+- **short-term-schedular(CPU-schedular)**: responsable from select among the process are ready to execute and allocate the CPU to one of them.
+- ** the medium-term-schedular**: swap between processes between main memory and disk.

+### shedulars approach
-### process schdulers in  batch system:
+#### process schdulers approach in batch system:
-in batch systme, more prosesses are submitted than can be executed immediately. these processes are spooled to mass storage device (disk) where they are kept for later execution. **the long-term-scheduler** selects processes that are ready in storage device and loads theme to memory for execution. **The Short-term-scheduler** or **CPU sheduler** select among from among the processes that are ready to execute and allocate the CPU to one of them. the **CPU sheduler (the short-term-scheduler)**  must select a process from memory and put in execution and may execute for only few milliseconds. the **long-term-sheduler** executes much less frequently; minutes may separate the creation of one new processthe long term-scheduler control **the degre of multiprogramming**(the number of process in memory )  if the **degree of multuprogramming** is stable then average rate of process creation creation must be equal to average departure rate of processes leaving the system. thus the long-term shceduler may need to be invoked only when a process leaves the system.
+in batch systme, more prosesses are submitted than can be executed immediately. these processes are spooled to mass storage device (disk) where they are kept for later execution. **the long-term-scheduler** selects processes that are ready in storage device and loads theme to memory for execution. **The Short-term-scheduler** or **CPU sheduler** select among from among the processes that are ready to execute and allocate the CPU to one of them.<br>
+the **CPU sheduler (the short-term-scheduler)**  must select a process from memory and put in execution and may execute for only few milliseconds. <br>
+the **long-term-sheduler** executes much less frequently; minutes may separate the creation of one new processthe long term-scheduler control **the degre of multiprogramming**(the number of process in memory )  if the **degree of multuprogramming** is stable then average rate of process creation creation must be equal to average departure rate of processes leaving the system. the the long-term shceduler may need to be invoked only when a process leaves the system.<br>
+It's imporatant for the **long-term-sheduler** to select the good mix process of CPU-bound and I/O-bound. if all process in memory are I/O bound the ready queue will be almost aways empty and the short-term-schedularwill have a littel to do.<br>
+if all process are **CPU-bound process** the I/O waiting queue(divice queue) will be almost always be empty, divexes will go unused, and again the system will be unbulanced. <br>
+the system with the best perforamnce will thus have combination of CPU-bound and I/O-bound processes.

+#### process shedulers OS(linux, windows)
+the long-term-schedular maybe absent or minimal in linux and windows time-sharing systems they have no long the long-term-schedular. they put every new process in memory for the short-term-schedular. the stabilty of this system depend on physicall limitation or the self adjusting nature of human users.

+#### proceess approach of some others OS (swaping approach)
+Some operating systems, such as time-sharing systems, may introduce an additional, intermediate level of scheduling.
+This medium-term scheduler The key idea behind a medium-term scheduler is that sometimes it can be advantageous to remove a process from memory (and from active contention for the CPU) and thus reduce the degree of multiprogramming.
+Later, the process can be reintroduced into memory, and its execution can be continued where it left off.
+This scheme is called swapping.
+The process is swapped out, and is later swapped in, by the medium-term scheduler.
+Swapping may be necessary to improve the process mix or because a change in memory requirements has overcommitted available memory, requiring memory to be freed up.
+Swapping is discussed in